Amazon reports $96.1 billion in Q3 2020 revenue: AWS up 29%, subscriptions up 33%, and ‘other’ up 51%

 AWS is the cloud computing market leader, ahead of Microsoft Azure and Google Cloud.
 High-percentage growth cannot continue unabated.
 For a market leader, growth of 29% in sales to $11.6 billion is still impressive.

 AWS accounted for about 12.1% of Amazon’s total revenue for the quarter, which is on the lower end but in line with Q2.
-AWS is “a $43 billion annualized run rate business, up nearly $10 billion in run rate in the last 12 months,” CFO Brian Olsavsky said on the Q2 earnings call.
+“We’re seeing a lot of customers who are now moving to the cloud at a faster pace,” CFO Brian Olsavsky said on the Q3 earnings call.

 Subscriptions and “other” (ads)

 Subscription services were up 33% to $6.58 billion.
 This segment mainly constitutes Amazon Prime and its 150 million paid members.
-Amazon highlighted Prime Day, which took place this year on October 13-14.
-It wasn’t as successful as in past years — instead of saying it was the best Prime Day yet, Amazon described it as “the two biggest days ever for small and medium businesses in Amazon’s stores.”
+Amazon highlighted Prime Day, which took place this year on October 13-14 (and doesn’t fall into Q3 results).
+Instead of saying this year’s event was the best Prime Day yet, Amazon described it as “the two biggest days ever for small and medium businesses in Amazon’s stores.”

 Amazon’s “other” category, which mostly covers the company’s advertising business, was up 51% to $5.4 billion in revenue.
 The company knows plenty about what its customers want to buy, or don’t want to buy, and so its advertising business continues to pay dividends.
 As the company continues to rake in online shopping dividends from the pandemic, its advertising business benefits as well.

 As always, Alexa was mentioned many times (19, to be exact) in the company’s press release.
 Amazon still won’t break out the voice assistant in its earnings reports.
 In Q1, the company noted that Alexa “can now answer tens of thousands of questions related to COVID-19.”
 It didn’t say anything similar for Q2 nor Q3.
 Amazon did, however, highlight new Echo devices unveiled during its September showcase.
-The event reminded us that the company is in the business of surveillance-as-a-service.
+That event reminded us that the company is also in the business of surveillance-as-a-service.

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how